 This program will be held in our event space just off the lobby with easy access from both entrances to the museum.
 The lecture will be recorded and available to view on our Youtube channel after the event.

-We are limiting our capacity for this in-person event in regulation with the Pierce County Health Department’s regulations.
-All visitors are required to wear a mask.
+We are limiting our capacity for this in-person event in regulation with the Pierce County Health Department’s COVID-19 regulations.
+Masks are optional for vaccinated visitors.
 More information about how TAM is keeping you healthy can be found here.

 For questions please contact Amelia Layton, Public Programs Manager.